mathieu17g/matplotlib_inline_labels/README.md

 This package is inspired by [matplotlib-label-lines](https://github.com/cphyc/matplotlib-label-lines)

-It adds automatic labels positionning, by avoidings labels bounding boxes to overlap over lines.
+It adds automatic label positioning by preventing label bounding boxes from overlapping other lines and each other.

 ```python
 import numpy as np